lewismj/inky/README.md

 4. This is largely ‘throwaway’ code, not for a serious project.
 I’m not sure if the C++ boilerplate is repaid by speed in a proper implementation.
 The codebase would be significantly smaller if the implementation were done in a language like Scala.
 C++ involves *lots* of boilerplate, with no type pattern matching etc.

+5. In this codebase I’ve made no attempt at any tail call optimisation.

 ### Prelude